 The Board of Directors of the Company has appointed Messrs.
-Siroya & BA, Associates, Company Secretaries, to conduct the Secretarial Audit of the Company pursuant to the provisions of section 204 of the Companies Act, 2013 and the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014.
-The secretarial audit report issued for the Financial year 2022-23, do not contain any qualifications, reservations, or adverse remarks or disclaimer.
-In accordance with the provisions of sub-section (1) of section 204, the Secretarial Audit Report for the Financial Year 2022-23 is appended to this Report as Annexure IV.
+Siroya & BA, Associates, Company Secretaries, to conduct the Secretarial Audit of the Company pursuant to the provisions of section 204 of the Act and the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014.
+The secretarial audit report for the Financial year 2023-24, does not contain any qualifications, reservations, or adverse remarks or disclaimer.
+In accordance with the provisions of sub-section (1) of section 204 of the Act, the Secretarial Audit Report for the Financial Year 2023-24 is appended to this Report as Annexure IV.